Taylor Swift: What Asian fans did for her concert tickets

 "For now, I think I will still try, but I have to be realistic...
 I don't want to make myself more miserable by hoping too much."

-Agniya Kh, a 29-year-old Jakartan who snagged tickets in the pre-sale, says it reminded her of a hit from Swift's most recent album, Midnights: Great War. ""This is definitely the Great War for Swifties in [South East Asia].
+Agniya Kh, a 29-year-old Jakartan who snagged tickets in the pre-sale, says it reminded her of a hit from Swift's most recent album, Midnights: Great War.
+"This is definitely the Great War for Swifties in [South East Asia].
 Can we just ask for more dates, please?"

 She used both her laptop, which put her 22,987 in the queue, and her smartphone, which placed her much further behind at 896,813.